reab5555/Entity-Reputation-Profiler/README.md

 3. Removing Dominant Cluster Names: The script identifies and removes dominant cluster names which appear in more than half of the data entries, to avoid skewed analysis or misdetect the search word as a cluster.
 4. GPT-Based Cluster Analysis: The script uses the GPT model to analyze each cluster, seeking to summarize the relationship of the clustered texts with a specified cluster name.
 5. Parsing Data: The script exports the updated DataFrame, now including the cluster analysis results, back to a CSV file.
 It also generates a TXT file summarizing the clusters, listing each cluster name along with its frequency or count number. furthermore, it parses the TXT file to extract cluster data, which includes the cluster name, explanation, count, and type (Criticism or Praising).
 This data is then used to create a new DataFrame or a CSV file.
 6. Final Output: In summary, the script not only clusters the text data but also enriches it with detailed analysis, making it easier to understand key patterns and sentiments expressed in the text.
 The final output includes both CSV and TXT files, offering different formats for reviewing and utilizing the results of this comprehensive text analysis process.

+## Examples:
+### Product Analysis

+### Political Analysis

 ## Requirements:
 * Make sure to create an account and set the X-Rapid API Key in config.py - https://rapidapi.com/hub.